yonkahlon/Zenject/README.md

 {
     public override void InstallBindings()
     {
-        Container.Bind<ITickable>().ToSingle<TestRunner>();
-        Container.Bind<IInitializable>().ToSingle<TestRunner>();
+        Container.BindInstance("Hello World!");
+        Container.Bind<TestRunner>().NonLazy();
     }
 }

-public class TestRunner : ITickable, IInitializable
+public class TestRunner
 {
-    public void Initialize()
+    public TestRunner(string message)
     {
-        Debug.Log("Hello World");
+        Debug.Log(message);
     }

-    public void Tick()
-    {
-        if (Input.GetKeyDown(KeyCode.Space))
-        {
-            Debug.Log("Exiting!");
-            Application.Quit();
 }
-    }
-}
 ```

 You can run this example by doing the following:

-* Copy and paste the above code into a file named 'TestInstaller'
 * Create a new scene in Unity
-* Right Click inside the Hierarchy tab and select `Zenject -> Scene Composition Root`
+* Right Click inside the Hierarchy tab and select `Zenject -> Scene Context`
+* Right Click in a folder within the Scene Heirarchy and Choose `Create -> Zenject -> MonoInstaller`.
+Name it TestInstaller.cs.
+(Note that you can also just directly create this file too without using this template).
-* Add your TestInstaller script to the scene as well (as its own GameObject or on the same GameObject as the SceneCompositionRoot, it doesn't matter)
+* Add your TestInstaller script to the scene (as its own GameObject or on the same GameObject as the SceneContext, it doesn't matter)
-* Add a reference to your TestInstaller to the properties of the SceneCompositionRoot by adding a new row in the inspector of the "Installers" property (Increase "Size" to 1) and then dragging the TestInstaller GameObject to it
+* Add a reference to your TestInstaller to the properties of the SceneContext by adding a new row in the inspector of the "Installers" property (Increase "Size" to 1) and then dragging the TestInstaller GameObject to it
+* Open up TestInstaller and paste the above code into it
 * Validate your scene by either selecting Edit -> Zenject -> Validate Current Scene or hitting CTRL+SHIFT+V.  (note that this step isn't necessary but good practice to get into)
 * Run
 * Observe unity console for output

-The SceneCompositionRoot MonoBehaviour is the entry point of the application, where Zenject sets up all the various dependencies before kicking off your scene.
+The SceneContext MonoBehaviour is the entry point of the application, where Zenject sets up all the various dependencies before kicking off your scene.
 To add content to your Zenject scene, you need to write what is referred to in Zenject as an 'Installer', which declares all the dependencies used in your scene and their relationships with each other.
-If the above doesn't make sense to you yet, keep reading!
+All dependencies that are marked as "NonLazy" are automatically created at this point, as well as any dependencies that implement the standard Zenject interfaces such as IInitializable, ITickable, etc.  If the above doesn't make sense to you yet, keep reading!

 ## <a id="binding"></a>Binding